Ghvstcode/skizzenblok/README.md

 **Usage**

- you can clone this repository to have it on your local machine, run npm init to install all dependencies, **npm run dev** to start the development server and **npm start** to start the production server.
+ you can clone this repository to have it on your local machine, run **npm install** to install all dependencies, **npm run dev** to start the development server and **npm start** to start the production server.

 Cheers, GhvstCode.